-3.2.2 Computation of evapotranspiration
+3.2.2 Computation of Evaporative Stress Index

 The PT-JPL PGE loads the preprocessed forcing data prepared by the preprocessor PGE and runs them through a sequence of surface energy balance models.
 All variables, including geolocation, are loaded from the forcing data store created by the preprocessor using the HDF5 library.
 The Forest Light Environmental Simulator (FLiES) calculates incoming shortwave radiation from atmospheric observations.
 This is accomplished by querying a multidimensional array of precomputed FLiES model output as a lookup table.
 The Breathing Earth Systems Simulator (BESS) ingests the ECOSTRESS LST as outgoing longwave radiation.
 This balance is closed to produce net radiation, the total energy available at the surface.
 The Priestley-Taylor Jet Propulsion Laboratory (PT-JPL) model calculates transpiration, interception, and soil evaporation from net radiation using the Priestley-Taylor formula constrained by observed land surface properties.
-These partitions and their total are written to the ECOSTRESS product file using the HDF5 library.
+The total of these partitions are normalized by potential evapotranspiration to form the ESI as an instantaneous ET to PET ratio.
+This ratio is written to the ESI product file using the HDF5 library.